 By the time of Pooler's departure, Adventists in the New York City area comprised a majority of the members of the Atlantic Union Conference. as a result, students from that metropolitan area had become the largest segment of AUC's student body.
 For that reason, the recruitment of a native of Brooklyn to pastor the College Church seemed to be timely.

-Because pastor “Mo” had been a long-time chaplain at andrews University, in Berrien Springs, Michigan, before coming to the College Church, he and his wife related well to the college students.
-They continued their andrews tradition of opening their home to college students on Friday nights, for example.
+Because Pastor "Mo" had long been a chaplain at Andrews University in Berrien Springs, Michigan before coming to the College Church, he and Jane related well to the college students.
+They continued their Andrews tradition of opening their home to college students on Friday nights, for example.

-Apparently undaunted by that centrifugal movement as well as by the continuing struggles of the college, the Morrisons and their part-time associates organized a multifaceted program to serve other segments of the College Church as well.
-The eleven o’clock worship service included elements that would appeal to a wide range of parishioners.
-That service was usually rich in music, including the organ-playing of William Ness. a simplified 8:15 service in the youth chapel gave members a second option for Sabbath worship.
+Apparently undaunted by that centrifugal movement, as well as by the continuing struggles of the college, the Morrisons and their part-time associates organized a multifaceted program to serve other segments of the College Church as well.
+The 11:00 worship service included elements intended to appeal to a wide range of parishioners.
+That service was usually rich in music, including the organ playing of William Ness and Kaestner Robertson.
+A simplified 8:15 service in the Youth Chapel gave members a second option for Sabbath worship.
 Large numbers of children attended the various Sabbath school divisions.
-The Morrisons themselves were leaders in the Beginners’ Division.
+The Morrisons themselves were leaders in the Beginners' Division.
 Fellowship dinners, planned especially to accommodate visitors, were scheduled after the second worship service.
-Sometimes they were hosted in the fellowship hall of the church, and sometimes they were held in the homes of members.
+Sometimes they were hosted in the fellowship hall of the church, and in the summer they were held at the homes of members.

 One of the most notable accomplishments of the College Church during the Morrison pastorate was the retirement of the mortgage on the church building.
 The "Freedom 2000" campaign did not reach its objective by the end of the year, but under the leadership of the Morrisons it came close.
 When worshippers picked up their bulletins on Sabbath, March 3, 2001, they read the words "Free at Last!" after the morning services, they went outside to release balloons in celebration of the church's freedom from long-term debt.